 Soybeans are used to produce a wide variety of food products.
 The key value of soybeans lies in the relatively high protein content, which makes it an excellent source of protein without many of the negative factors of animal meat.
 Popular soy-based food products include whole soybeans (roasted for snacks or used in sauces, stews and soups), soy oil for cooking and baking, soy flour, protein concentrates, isolated soy protein (which contains up to 92% protein), soy milk and baby formula (as an alternative to dairy products), soy yogurt, soy cheese, soy nut butter, soy sprouts, tofu and tofu products (soybean curd), soy sauce (which is produced by a fermentation process), and meat alternatives (hamburgers, breakfast sausage, etc).

-The primary market for soybean futures and options is at the Chicago Board of Trade (CBT), division of the CME Group.
-The CBOT's soybean contract calls for the delivery of 5,000 bushels of No. 2 yellow soybeans (at contract par), No. 1 yellow soybeans (at 6 cents per bushel above the contract price), or No. 3 yellow soybeans (at a 6 cents under the contract price).
+The primary market for soybean futures is at the CME Group.
+The CME's soybean contract calls for the delivery of 5,000 bushels of No. 2 yellow soybeans (at contract par), No. 1 yellow soybeans (at 6 cents per bushel above the contract price), or No. 3 yellow soybeans (at a 6 cents under the contract price).
 Soybean futures are also traded at exchanges in Brazil, Argentina, China, and Tokyo.

 Articles from the Commodity Research Bureau (CRB) Commodity Yearbook.
 The single most comprehensive source of commodity and futures market information available, the Yearbook is the book of record of the Commodity Research Bureau, which is, in turn, the organization of record for the commodity industry itself.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope is second to none.
 Additional information can be found at www.crbyearbook.com.